S0urceror/MSX-USB/README.md

 Most information is available on how to use the higher-order API for flash drives.

 If you want to use other USB devices you have to go low-level.
-As it turns out Konamiman already did some work there and after some researching I finally got USB HID keyboards working as well.
+As it turns out Konamiman already did some work there and after some researching I got USB HID Keyboards, Ethernet, Serial working as well.
 Check out my source-code or these great pages for more information:
 * http://www.usbmadesimple.co.uk/index.html
 * https://www.beyondlogic.org/usbnutshell/usb1.shtml

-## Flash Drive
-For the flash drive I created a NEXTOR driver that looks for a file called NEXTOR.DSK on the root of the flash drive at startup.
-I initially used 720Kb images but I discovered that I can use bigger FAT16 images as well.
-Now I'm using a 128Mb image and it works good.

-I created some routines in MSX-Basic to show the flash directory itself and to eject and insert images.
-Since the CH376s is capable of using FAT32 you can have multiple FAT16 images on one flash drive.
-I settled for 128Mb FAT16 because of cluster size and optimum storage use.

 ## UNAPI USB
 I wrote a UNAPI USB specification and implemented the Usb Host driver according to this.
 The next version of this Host driver will also implement the Usb Hub specification and enumerate and initialise all devices connected.